2006 Islamic Courts Union offensive: Advances into Galmudug, further conflict with Puntland

-Ogaden Online reported that the Ethiopian government itself masterminded the attack, citing an investigation by their reporters, who first reported on the plotting in November.
+Ogaden Online reported that the Ethiopian government was masterminded false flag attacks on the ICU.

 Matters escalated further as an Ethiopian convoy was ambushed by pro-ICU forces near Baidoa, the day after Ethiopian forces fired missiles at Bandiradley.

 Another car bomb exploded in Bakin, on the approaches to Baidoa, on November 30.
 The minibus had served carrying people between Mogadishu and Baidoa.